sajinia/UVa-Online-Judge/README.md

 # UVa-Online-Judge
-My all accepted solutions of UVa Online Judge Problems
+All my accepted solutions of UVa Online Judge Problems